hughchaozhang/codebase-to-knowledge-engine/README.md

 **"Vibe coders"** — people who build software by instructing AI coding tools in natural language, without a traditional CS education.

+You've built something (or found something cool on GitHub).
+It works.
+But you don't really understand *how* it works under the hood.
+This skill generates a course that teaches you — not by lecturing, but by tracing what happens when you actually use the app.

+**Your goals are practical, not academic:**
+- Steer AI coding tools better (make smarter architectural decisions)
+- Detect when AI is wrong (spot hallucinations, catch bad patterns)
+- Debug when AI gets stuck (break out of bug loops)
+- Talk to engineers without feeling lost

+You're not trying to become a software engineer.
+You want coding as a superpower.

 ## What the course looks like